mahuntington/panpsychism/unit_03/w08d02/morning_exercise/README.md

 Each day during a sprint, the team holds a daily scrum (or stand-up) with specific guidelines:

 All members of the development team come prepared.
 The daily scrum...

-...starts precisely on time even if some development team members are missing ...should happen at the same time and place every day ...is limited (timeboxed) to fifteen minutes
+  ...starts precisely on time even if some development team members are missing<br>
+  ...should happen at the same time and place every day<br>
+  ...is limited (timeboxed) to fifteen minutes<br>

 Anyone is welcome, though normally only scrum team roles contribute.
 During the daily scrum, each team-member answers three questions:
 What did I do yesterday that helped the development team meet the sprint goal?